jocobtt/jocobtt/README.md

 ------------
 - I like running, 日本語, biking, Python coding and hiking
 - Pronouns: He/Him
-- I'm currently learning OCR, recommendation engines, and NLP (all of which on mobile devices and webhosted applications).
+- I'm currently working on projects OCR, recommendation engines, and NLP (all of which on mobile devices and web based applications) in my spare time.
-- I am also currently learning model monitoring techniques using boxkite and other solutions.
+- I am also currently learning model monitoring techniques using boxkite, nannyml, and other solutions.
 - I love IaC - especially with tools like Terraform and Pulumi.
 - I'm currently studying for CKAD.
 - I'm working as a MLOps Engineer at Collibra.